jtbgroup/garmin-watchfaceJtbRoots/README.md

 This project is a watchface for garmin devices.
 More information can be found [here](https://apps.garmin.com/en-US/apps/c69e79c4-9263-4f09-9dc8-a7c22c6bc03d)

+### version 2.1.1
+* Removed a layout optimizer on the battery component; a potential cause of the bug on the Fenix 6 (thank you Dan for the report and feedback!)

 ### version 2.1.0
 * Added new possibility for goal components (floors and steps): show only value, only bar or both (thank you -again- Amy for the request)